chrplr/AIP2015/11_text_and_file_manipulations/text_manipulation.md

 print "Bonjour " + name + '!'
 ```

-# Reading and writing to text files
+# Reading a text file

 * With Atom, create a text file containing two lines of arbitrary content (using only ascii characters), and save it under the filename `test.txt`